milky2028/avhc/README.md

 * Firebase Cloud Functions

   Code for Firebase Functions is under the functions folder, front-end code is under the public folder.
 Both folders have their own package.json and node_modules, which should probably be unified at some point.
+Cloud Functions also use TypeScript.

 * Sentry Error Reporting
+* SASS

 # TODOs and Caveats